 Detailed DIY Guide: Here’s a more detailed guide on building your own rain garden, from the Wisconsin Department of Natural Resources (download the guide here).
 This guide includes a couple tests for soil types, and some sample layouts using native plants.

 Guidelines & Plant List: The University of Illinois Extension has a Conservation@Home project that includes resources for rain gardens.
 You can find detailed technical guidelines for managing soil types and sizing a rain garden, as well as a list of recommended native plants for rain gardens.

 Tool to Find Your Soil Type: The USDA Natural Resources Conservation Service (NRCS) provides general soil surveys, so you can look up your home address and check out the soil on your lot: Web Soil Survey (WSS).

 Mail Order Plants: Prairie Nursery in Wisconsin offers mail order rain garden plant kits for creating pre-planned gardens.

-Chicago Botanic Garden Inspiration: The Chicago Botanic Garden provides a few tips and plant recommendations, as well as a list of resources for rain gardens.
+Chicago Botanic Garden Inspiration: The Chicago Botanic Garden provides a few tips and plant recommendations for rain gardens.
 At the Botanic Garden, there’s a Rainwater Glen, which might be fun to visit for inspiration, in the spring or summer.